Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 You can avoid paying taxes or penalties by rolling your money over into another tax-deferred retirement account.
 These accounts include traditional IRAs or your new employer’s retirement plan (if it allows rollovers).
 However, you lose employer matching with any rollover and you forfeit your lifetime benefit.

-To roll over your account, you need to fill out a Withdrawal Application (TCDRS-11).
+You can apply for withdrawal by signing into your online account.
 When you complete the application, choose the direct rollover option and provide the name of the plan or account into which you’re rolling your money.